cmdruid/nostr-cl-connect/README.md

 # nostr-cl-connect
-Magically connect to your node using Nostr.
+Magically connect to your core lightning node using Nostr.

 ## How to Use
 ```bash